joecox/231/hw5/hw5.markdown

 b)  It's the same, as the liveness properties, should not be dependent
     on the implementation.
-But for this implementation, we can give the stronger grantee that everybody will eventually get a token if not always on the phone.
+But for this implementation, we can give the stronger guarantee that everybody will eventually get a ticket if not eventually always on the phone.

     $\forall x . \eventually \forever P(x) \lor \eventually T(x)$